dgraph-io/dgraph-docs/content/deploy/installation/production-checklist.md

 * Dgraph Zero: 200 GB to 300 GB.
 Dgraph Zero stores cluster metadata information and maintains a write-ahead log for cluster operations.
 * Dgraph Alpha: 250 GB to 750 GB.
 Dgraph Alpha stores database data, including the schema, indices, and the data values.
 It maintains a write-ahead log of changes to the database.
 Your cloud provider may provide better disk performance based on the volume size.
-* If you plan to store over 1.1TB per Dgraph Alpah instance, you must increase either the MaxLevels or TableSizeMultiplier.
+* If you plan to store over 1.1TB per Dgraph Alpha instance, you must increase either the MaxLevels or TableSizeMultiplier.

 Additional recommendations: